-- (a) Matters of Control - (i) The length of time taken to re-construct, repair, or refurbish the building. - (ii) Conditions for upgrading the exterior of the building and upgrading and reinstating the site, including any one or more of the following: - redecoration or reinstatement of any roof or exterior cladding; - reinstatement of any porches, terraces, baseboards and steps; - replacement of broken window panes, broken or rotten timber, guttering, drainpipes; - reinstatement of that part of a dwelling where a chimney has been removed; - reinstatement of the site and access to the site; or - details and length of time to complete site landscaping. - (iii) A bond, of the nature provided for in the RMA, further secured by deposits of cash with the District Council, bank guarantee, or otherwise, to the satisfaction of the District Council, to ensure compliance with consent conditions.
-The bond is to be paid prior to the movement of the building to its new site, and shall be to the value of the work required, as assessed by a suitably qualified person approved by the Environmental Services Manager at the cost of the applicant.
+- (a) Matters of Control - (i) The length of time taken to re-construct, repair, or refurbish the building. - (ii) Conditions for upgrading the exterior of the building and upgrading and reinstating the site, including any one or more of the following: - redecoration or reinstatement of any roof or exterior cladding; - reinstatement of any porches, terraces, baseboards and steps; - replacement of broken window panes, broken or rotten timber, guttering, drainpipes; - reinstatement of that part of a dwelling where a chimney has been removed; - reinstatement of the site and access to the site; or - details and length of time to complete site landscaping. - (iii) A bond, of the nature provided for in the RMA, further secured by deposits of cash with the District Council, bank guarantee, or otherwise, to the satisfaction of the District Council, to ensure compliance with consent conditions. - (b) Conditions - (i) Relocated buildings shall comply, in all respects, with the relevant permitted activity conditions in other parts of the District Plan. - (ii) The bond is to be paid prior to the movement of the building to its new site, and shall be to the value of the work required, as assessed by a suitably qualified person approved by the Group Manager - Customer and Community Services at the cost of the applicant.
 The required work will be expected to be completed within a 12 month period.
-Portions of the bond may be refunded as substantial portions of the work are completed.
+Portions of the bond may be refunded as substantial portions of the work are completed. - (c) Non-Notification - (i) Under section 77D of the RMA, an activity requiring resource consent under Rule 18.7.4 shall not be publicly notified, except where: - The Council decides special circumstances exist (pursuant to Section 95A(4), or - The applicant requests public notification (pursuant to Section 95A(2)(b).